18F/18f.gsa.gov/pages/what-we-deliver.md

   <section class="usa-section">
     <div class="usa-width-two-thirds">
       <h3> Services </h3>
       <p>We partner with federal agencies to build, buy, and share digital services that improve the user experience of government.
-With help from 18F, agencies have moved manual paper processes online, greatly increased data access and usability, saved millions on cloud hosting, and implemented new acquisition techniques.
-Here are a few examples of the projects we’ve worked on with more than 50 offices and agencies.</p>
+With help from 18F, agencies have moved paper processes online, increased data access, saved millions on cloud hosting, and implemented new acquisition techniques.
+Here are a few examples:</p>
     </div>
   </section>
 </div>